 We all know the dangers of smoking and the benefits of quitting smoking.
-If you have found this page it is most likely because you are already thinking of quitting.
+If you have found this page it is most likely because you want to stop smoking.
 Quitting is not easy of for most people, but there are many things which you can do to support yourself to make the process much smoother and more likely to be successful.

 Part One: Understanding Addiction and Withdrawal